mathaywarduk/mnk/_posts/2025-05-31-found-the-house.md

 featured: true
 ---

-After months of regularly searching for somewhere we wanted to call home and having some viewings of a handful of houses, we stopped looking every day.
+After months of searching, viewing and slowly losing enthusiasm, we stopped looking *every* day.

 Then we found it.

-Booked a viewing, drove up to Scotland on Friday, spent 30 minutes looking at the house before driving to York for Simon's birthday meal.
+We booked a viewing, drove up to Scotland on Friday, spent thirty minutes in the house and then drove straight to York for Simon’s birthday meal.

-Sounds rushed, but we'd decided we wanted it as soon as we walked in.
+It sounds rushed, but we knew it was the one as soon as we walked in.

 {% include gallery.html id="the-house" %}